liangrog/cfctl/README.md

 [github-cfctl](https://trello.com/b/3etT9edo/github-cfctl)

 ## Ansible Vault
 cfctl provides file encryption/decryption implementation as per [ansible-vault 1.1 spec](https://docs.ansible.com/ansible/latest/user_guide/vault.html#vault-payload-format-1-1).
-The encrypted files are interchangable with ansible-vault.
+The encrypted files are interchangable with ansible-vault, in other words, the files encrypted by cfctl or ansible-vault can be decrypted by either one of them.

 The command group is `cfctl vault`